 Depending on the level at which you experience them, there are a few ways to deal with these intrusive thoughts.
 It seems like there is no way to completely get rid of them, but you can manage how they affect you.

-As soon as you notice one of these thoughts pop into your brain, Harvard Health Publishing recommends letting it happen.
+As soon as you notice one of these thoughts pop into your brain, let it happen.
 It will go away quickly as long as you don’t dwell on it or fight it.
-Recognize which thoughts are invasive, and let it pass along.
+Recognize which thoughts are invasive, and let them pass along.

-The second thing Harvard recommends doing is forgiving yourself for those fabrications of your mind.
+The second thing todo is forgive yourself for those fabrications of your mind.
 They can be disturbing, but remembering that they are totally out of character can help them pass.
 Even if these thoughts involve something you are ashamed of, remember that it isn’t who you are, and you shouldn’t judge yourself for them.

 One thing that might be easier said than done is to reduce anxiety and stress.
 Focusing on your wellbeing may reduce the number of intrusions you experience.